mefranklin6/Extron-Frontend-API/README.md

 This project can be used to entirely replace the 'backend' (logic, device handling, external connections) on a control system running Extron Control Script (ECS).
 This project only uses the standard libraries that come with 'Pro' (non-xi) control processors so it is backwards compatible with anything that can run ECS, including old IPCP and IPL Pro processors.  (basic proof-of-concept project here <https://github.com/mefranklin6/test-echo>)

-Physical ports such as relays and serial ports on control processors are also supported.
+Physical ports such as relays, serial ports and devices on a processors AVLAN are also supported.

-Additionally, this project allows full external control of the GUI which may be helpful for development or could allow broadcasting messages to touch panels or other uses.
+Additionally, this project gives CLI-like control over the processor and connected devices.
+You can use `curl` or software like `Postman` to test and demo GUI's, set relays, and test communications with devices connected over serial or on the processors AVLAN.

 ## Reason